core-wg/resource-directory/draft-ietf-core-resource-directory.md

 # RD discovery and other interface-independent components

 This and the following sections define the required set of REST interfaces between a Resource Directory (RD), endpoints and lookup clients.
-Although the examples throughout theses sections assume the use of CoAP {{RFC7252}}, these REST interfaces can also be realized using HTTP {{RFC7230}}.
+Although the examples throughout these sections assume the use of CoAP {{RFC7252}}, these REST interfaces can also be realized using HTTP {{RFC7230}}.
 In all definitions in these sections, both CoAP response codes (with dot notation) and HTTP response codes (without dot notation) are shown.
 An RD implementing this specification MUST support